davelongdev/dave-long-web-studio/content/services/_index.md

 ## Building and Maintaining Web Sites

 I can help you build a website from scratch, update or maintain an existing site, or help with other varuios website-related tasks.
-I can assist you with site migrations, domain name selection & registrations, performance optimization, and other various technical tasks relating to websites.
+I can assist you with site migrations, domain name selection & registration, performance optimization, and other various technical tasks relating to websites.

 <br>